dotnet/vscode-csharp/CONTRIBUTING.md

 After completing the configuration, follow these steps:

+1. Press `Ctrl+Shift+D` and then `F5` to launch the extension.
+This will open a new VS Code instance.
+2. In the new VS Code instance, open the project or solution you want to debug.
+3. Set the workspace settings to have the debug or the path to the server.
-1. Ensure the language server is fully built in Debug mode.
+4. Ensure the language server is fully built in Debug mode.
-2. Open the `.sln` solution file for the language server in a Visual Studio instance.
+5. Meanwhile in a Visual Studio instance open the `.sln` solution file for the language server you want to debug.
 Keep this instance open for use in a later step.
-3. Press `Ctrl+Shift+P` and select `Reload Window`.
+6. Back on VS Code, press `Ctrl+Shift+P` and select `Reload Window`.
 This ensures the changes from the configuration step are applied.
-4. After reloading, a window will pop up prompting you to select or open a Visual Studio instance.
-Click `Cancel` at this stage.
-This is because we want to debug the child VS Code instance that will open after the next step, not the current instance.
-5. Press `Ctrl+Shift+D` and then `F5` to launch the extension.
-The window from step 4 will appear again, prompting you to select or open a Visual Studio instance.
-Now, select the instance you opened in step 2.
+7. After reloading, a window will pop up prompting you to select or open a Visual Studio instance.
+Now, select the instance you opened in step 5.
-6. The language server will now trigger a breakpoint on `Debugger.Launch()` when it starts.
+8. The language server will now trigger a breakpoint on `Debugger.Launch()` when it starts.

 ## Creating VSIX Packages for the Extension